Daniel P. Franke, Ph.D.

 ~ Graduate History Conference, founder and organizer.

-~Graduate member and adviser to the Medieval Society.
+~Graduate member and advisor to the Medieval Society.

 ~Academic advising, AY2009-10.